jervispinto/jervispinto.github.io/about.md

 #### Improving automated testing with search and learning (NSF)

 Can ML be used to improve automated software testing?
 In this project, we design algorithms for improving the runtime/coverage profile of automated test harnesses.
-Towards that end, we are developing a a domain-specific language [TSTL](https://code.google.com/p/harness-maker/source/checkout) for compiling test harnesses in Python.
-TSTL allows a developer to quickly generate test harnesses for Python code.
+Towards that end, we are developing a a domain-specific template scripting testing language [TSTL](https://code.google.com/p/harness-maker/source/checkout).
+TSTL allows a developer to succintly define a test space or harness using a very high-level DSL.
 See our [paper]({{site.url}}/assets/groce2015little.pdf) at NFM15 for an introduction to TSTL. (*With Alan Fern and Alex Groce*)

 #### Adaptation-based programming (NSF)